- Depart the UK on an overnight flight via Johannesburg

 - Accommodation: Namutoni Camp, Etosha National Park, 2-nights on full board basis.

 - We will be heading west to Halali Camp for lunch, following the edge of the pan.
 The huge Etosha Pan is dry for most of the year, but in exceptional years when wet, it is spectacular and abounds with birds.
 Halali Camp is the best place in Etosha for bare-cheeked babbler and violet wood-hoopoe.
-After lunch we continue on to Okaukuejo Camp.

 - Accommodation: Okaukuejo Camp, Etosha National Park, 2-nights on full board basis.